 See full disclosure here.

-I love looking at other flower garden makeovers besides my own to get ideas.
-But, I hate looking at amazing flower garden or backyard renovations, just to find out the homeowners used a landscape designer.
+It’s always fun to look at other flower garden makeovers besides my own to get ideas.
+Do you agree?
+Hello Pinterest!
+But what I really dislike is looking at amazing flower gardens or backyard renovations, just to find out the homeowners used a landscape designer.
 If you can afford a landscape designer, go for it.
-Even if you want to execute the plan yourself, it would be so nice to have a plan made out for you.
+Even if you want to execute the plan yourself, if you can afford it, go ahead and pay for a garden design plan you can follow.
 If this is the direction you want to take, this post probably isn’t for you.
-This post is for the DIY home gardener that doesn’t have the funds, or chooses not to spend their money on landscape design.
+This post is for the DIY home gardener that doesn’t have the funds or chooses not to spend their money on landscape design.

-If you are dealing with lots of flower gardens that need redoing, I highly recommend starting in one area and working on it until you have it finished and then move on to the next area.
-I’ve been working on our flower gardens for 5 years and I still have more to do.
+If you are dealing with lots of flower gardens that need redoing, I highly recommend starting in one area and working on it until you have it finished and then moving on to the next area.
+This is also a good idea if you are dealing with a large garden.
+Instead of tackling the whole flower garden, start in one area and don’t move on until that area is complete.

 Below is just one of the weed pits I’ve been working on in our yard.